joxeankoret/super-irudi/README.md

 # Super Irudi

 Super Irudi is a command line based tool which aims to help automating some common tasks for enhancing photographs.
+In case you're curious, "irudi" literally means "picture" in Basque.
+That's all about the name.
+"Super Picture", in Basque.
+Yes.
+I'm that original.

 # Example usages